astoilkov/element-box/readme.md

 What was the difference between `clientWidth` and `offsetWidth`?
 Did `element.getBoundingClientRect ()` include the borders or not?

-This library provides a friendly API that lets you think about the topic more easily while adding functions that are otherwise hard to
+This library provides a friendly API that lets you think about the topic more easily while adding functions that are otherwise hard to write on your own.

 ## API